stroke-input/stroke-input-data/README.md

 ### [`phrases-traditional.txt`], [`phrases-simplified.txt`]

-- List of common phrases
+- Lists of common phrases
 - Compiled manually by Conway (@yawnoc)
 - Released into the [public domain]

 ### [`ranking-traditional.txt`], [`ranking-simplified.txt`]

-- Ranking of commonly used characters
+- Rankings of commonly used characters
 - Compiled manually by Conway (@yawnoc)
 - Released into the [public domain]